Argument About Basia: Plot

 The book tells the story of a little orphan girl, Basia, sent by train alone after her mother's death.
 When a piece of paper with the address of Basia's guardians is destroyed, Basia is taken by an actor who managed to read the address and takes the girl there.
-But he turns out to be wrong ...
+But he turns out to be wrong, and a famous writer Olszowski becomes Basia's guardian.
+Eventually the rightful guardian, Stanisława Olszańska appears, and Basia is placed under the joint guardiansip, which ends in a marriage.
+Later Basia finds his lost father, who suffers from memory loss, Basia's care of him helps him to regain his memory.